A Google Assistant smart speaker makes an amazing smart alarm clock that can genuinely make your mornings better.

-Google Assistant devices with displays, including non-Google specific ones such as the Lenovo Smart Clock, of course, also feature dedicated clock displays with a range of digital clock faces to choose from.
+Google Assistant devices with displays, including third party ones such as the Lenovo Smart Clock, of course, also feature dedicated clock displays with a range of digital clock faces to choose from.

 Whatever Google Assistant speaker you choose from, here's your guide to using your Google Home and Assistant to set new alarms.